florisvb/PyNumDiff/README.md

 # PyNumDiff
 Methods for numerical differentiation of noisy data, including multi-objective optimization routines for automated parameter selection.

+### Citing this package

-If you use this package for your differentiation needs, please cite: https://arxiv.org/abs/2009.01911
+If you use this package for your differentiation needs, please cite this paper: https://doi.org/10.1109/ACCESS.2020.3034077

+F. van Breugel, J. Nathan Kutz and B. W. Brunton, "Numerical differentiation of noisy data: A unifying multi-objective optimization framework," in IEEE Access, doi: 10.1109/ACCESS.2020.3034077.

+@ARTICLE{9241009,
+  author={F. {van Breugel} and J. {Nathan Kutz} and B. W. {Brunton}}, journal={IEEE Access}, title={Numerical differentiation of noisy data: A unifying multi-objective optimization framework}, year={2020}, volume={}, number={}, pages={1-1}, doi={10.1109/ACCESS.2020.3034077}}

 ## Installation